Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/en/signalingprotocol.md

 ## WebSocketSignaling
 Signaling is handled by WebSocket.
-When the signaling server receives the Offer or Candidate, it distributes it to the connected clients.
+When the signaling server receives the Offer or Candidate, the server distributes it to the connected clients.

 ## Proprietary Signaling Class
 Both of the signaling classes implement `ISignaling`.